 Supervision details

-I have a background as a paramedic and in social care and have always been drawn to work with marginalised groups.
-I have thousands of hours of counselling experience, gained in a college setting with students and in private practice.
+Before training as a counsellor, I worked as a paramedic and in social care, roles that deepened my compassion and strengthened my commitment to working with people in distress.
+I have over 1,500 hours of counselling experience, gained through work with care experienced adults, students in a college setting and in private practice.

 COSCA is the professional body for counselling and psychotherapy in Scotland, and seeks to advance all forms of counselling and psychotherapy and the use of counselling skills by promoting best practice and through the delivery of a range of sustainable services.
 COSCA Counsellor Accreditation is a pathway to entry onto the UKRC.
 It is a requirement of all individual and organisational members of COSCA to abide by its Statement of Ethics and Code of Practice and be accountable to the Complaints Procedure.
 Accredited by the Professional Standards Authority.